Malware Analysis & Reverse Engineering

 Standalone or Integrated

-Malware analysis can be engaged as a standalone service — where you have artefacts from a previous incident and need answers — or as part of a full incident response engagement where samples are collected during the live investigation and analysed in parallel.
-Findings feed directly into remediation scoping, breach notification decisions, and insurance claim documentation.
+Malware analysis works as a standalone service — where you have artefacts from a previous incident and need answers — or as part of a live incident response where samples are collected and analysed in parallel.
+Findings feed directly into remediation scoping, breach notification decisions, and insurance claims.

 If you have recovered malware samples and need to understand what they did, contact us.
 Turnaround for initial findings is typically 24–48 hours from sample receipt.